rajsah981852/alphabet-detection-yolo/README.md

 ## Features

-* Detection of alphabets and digits from images.
+* Detection of alphabets and digits from images
-* Supports multiple characters in a single image.
+* Supports multiple characters in a single image
-* Left-to-right sorting for correct sequence generation.
+* Left-to-right sorting for correct sequence generation
 * Confidence-based filtering
 * Duplicate removal using distance threshold
 * Streamlit-based UI for uploading images